sudarshanpsl/torch-distro/README.md

 Tested on Ubuntu 14.04

-**NOTE**: If you indend on downloading release directly from GitHub interface, note that it doesn't include submodules.
+**NOTE**: If you intend on downloading release directly from GitHub interface, note that it doesn't include submodules.

 Please proceed as following to get all the file appropriately: